+FORM= DATA lists parameter values in the point file (default)

+FILE bpos epos

-BYTecount= YES lists the number of bytes received from the server NO does not list the number of bytes (default) FORM= DATA lists parameter values in the point file (default) FILE bpos epos epos is the endin int file directories; all other keywords are ignored; bpos is the beginning position number or ALL; ng position number or LAST; bpos and epos override the position specified in the dataset parameter position specified in the dataset parameter, epos default= bpos) ALL lists all point file directories PARAM formats, e.g., ne PARAM and Pn ter names, units and default formats in point datasets containing MD files (not valid with other tCDF); this option is useful for determining the parameter names you can use in the SELECT, keywords; in netCDF or other non-MD file point datasets use PTLIST without the FORM keyword T/EXAMPLE.1) to list the available parameter names FORMAT= f1 fn or each parameter specified with the PARAM keyword; valid formats are A, I, F, E, DM and DMS; (default=from dataset) HEAder= s at the top of the data output; replaces the default header, which consists of a line of parameter names followed by a NUM= Frecords matching the criteria defined with the SELECT keyword to list; if you specify NUM=50, the first 50 records the SELECT keyword are listed (default=1) ALL list all records n Remarks natching the SELECT keyword; you may get thousands of lines of output with this option; see the SUPpress= slsn suppress text from the default output; specify one or more of the following options: DASH suppress the line of dashes from the header HEADER suppress the entire header: parameter names and dashes MISS suppress printing "missing" as a record value; applies only when the PARAM keyword is not specified NUMMATCH suppress the "Number of matches found" line
+lists only the point file directories; all other keywords are ignored; bpos is the beginning position number or ALL; epos is the ending position number or LAST; bpos and epos override the position specified in the dataset parameter (bpos default=position specified in the dataset parameter, epos default=bpos)

+ALL lists all point file directories

+PARAM lists the parameter names, units and default formats in point datasets containing MD files (not valid with other formats, e.g., netCDF); this option is useful for determining the parameter names you can use in the SELECT, PARAM and Pn keywords; in netCDF or other non-MD file point datasets use PTLIST without the FORM keyword (e.g., PTLIST PT/EXAMPLE.1) to list the available parameter names header lines at the top of the data output; replaces the default header, which consists of a line of parameter names followed by a line of dashes

+FORMAT= fl . . fn output format for each parameter specified with the PARAM keyword; valid formats are A, I, F, E, DM and DMS; see the Remarks (default=from dataset)

+HEAder= 'textline1' . . 'textlinen'

+NUM= number of records matching the criteria defined with the SELECT keyword to list; if you specify NUM=50, the first 50 records matching the SELECT keyword are listed (default=1)

+ALL list all records matching the SELECT keyword; you may get thousands of lines of output with this option; see the Remarks

+SUPpress= s1 . . sn suppress text from the default output; specify one or more of the following options:

+DASH suppress the line of dashes from the header

+HEADER suppress the entire header: parameter names and dashes not specified

+MISS suppress printing "missing" as a record value; applies only when the PARAM keyword is

+NUMMATCH suppress the "Number of matches found" line